fooplugins/FooTable/README.md

 ### X.X.X

+- Added `sortValue` column option.
+This option allows you to supply your own function to retrieve the sort value for a cell.
 - Updated filtering component internals to clean things up a bit.
 - Updated filtering component search input to trigger a filtering operation on paste.
 - Updated `FooTable.Filtering#addFilter` method to accept an object or `FooTable.Filter` as the first argument to make custom filters easier to implement.